-and, as in the Schwarzschild case, the conditions~\eqref{dfn:positive-neighborhood-upd} are satisfied, and we can find small $\epsilon > 0$ so that we can define the same $\delta > 0$ in the inequality~\eqref{eqn:bilinear-form} of Lemma~\ref{lemma:positivity} for $r \in [r_{-}- \epsilon, r_{-})$.
-So for both cases the neighborhoods of $r=r_{-}$ and $r=r_{+}$ are RCNs of infinity when we approach them from inside and outside respectively.
+and, as in the Schwarzschild case, the conditions~\eqref{dfn:positive-neighborhood-upd} are satisfied, and we can find small values $\epsilon > 0$ so that we can define the same $\delta > 0$ in the inequality~\eqref{eqn:bilinear-form} of Lemma~\ref{lemma:positivity} for $r \in [r_{-}- \epsilon, r_{-})$.
+Therefore, for both cases, the neighborhoods of $r=r_{-}$ and $r=r_{+}$ are RCNs of infinity when we approach them from inside and outside, respectively.